Hearing Help For Africa

 Update on Samuel Ochenehi in Nigeria

+Samuel Ochenehi has begun the next phase of his training and is now working in the pediatric surgical unit at the Jos Teaching Hospital in Nigeria.
 In this photo, Samuel is overseeing a little girl, who is a 22-day old neonate, born with a defect on her anterior abdominal wall.
 She is being managed as a case of Omphaloco.
+We are all so proud of Samuel and feel confident he will be excellent with the kids.

 Dr. J. Douglas Green shares his knowledge and skill.

+Dr. J. Douglas Green, Jr., founder of Hearing Help for Africa and owner of Jacksonville Hearing and Balance Institute in Jacksonville, Florida, is pictured here with Ben Babson, an audiology technician from the Jos University Teaching Hospital in Jos, Nigeria.
+Also pictured is Audu Modu who is an ENT Surgical Assistant from Bingham University Teaching Hospital in Jos plateau state, Jibrin, Nigeria.
 It is their hope that by learning skills under the supervision of Dr. Green, they can return to their country with knowledge that has never been utilized in Nigeria.
 Dr. Green plans to continue assisting them via email and video conferencing from the states.

 Hadassah continues to improve